About the Artist

 From the time she was small Barbara Schwarz was at home with color.
 As a child she carved wood, made puppets, and experimented with the arts.
 But as life happens, Barbara grew up.

 A member of the Order of Preachers, Sister Barbara Schwarz , OP taught for 13 years in Catholic Junior High and High Schools.
-She was a director of religious education for 14 years.
+She was a Director of Religious Education for 14 years.

 In 1982 Barbara was afflicted with viral encephalitis.
 She attributes her recovery to the arts which helped her to regain coordination and verbal expression.
 In time she wrote poetry for each piece.
 Her carved cross and candlesticks for the 750th anniversary of the Order were works of triumph.

 Barbara has an MA in Scripture from Providence College and a certificate from Salve Regina's Institute for Healing through the Expressive Arts.
+She is a monthly preacher on Word.op.org

 Her art comes from a belief that it is through the arts one can experience the depths of one's heart.
 Her art is passionate and vibrant with color.
 Creativity is the manner of her preaching in the tradition of the Dominicans from the time of Fra Angelico.
 Her workshops on Art as Meditation are well received and alive with surprises.

-Her mandala work has been recognized in that she is past President and Vice President of the Dominican Institute for the Arts , an international group of friars, sisters, and laity who work in the arts..
+She was past President and Vice President of the Dominican Institute for the Arts, an international group of friars, sisters, and laity who work in the arts..
 In 2006 she was awarded the Spirit of DIA award.
+In 2013 She was the recipient of the Fra Angelico award.

 Barbara with her installation